inform-us/requirements_specifications/content/iand?_buttons_floorplans.md

 * **Tip 3:** If a bed is dark grey, calculation cannot be completed

 * **Tip 4:**  Pain assessments recorded as “unable to assess” due to sleep will not show on the individual patient graph as this is not a pain score.
-This will appear greyed out (same as missing).

 * **Tip 5:**  A gap after a blue line on the individual patient charts reflects the 15-minute leeway added to the validity window of a score